Explore this page to learn about our faculty, class schedule, tuition and more.

 Jacque is also an accomplished jazz dancer and instructor with training from Gus Giordano and Cleo Parker Robinson.
 She has also attended teacher training seminars at Alvin Ailey, Joffrey Ballet, Traditions in Tap, and Finis Jhung in New York City.

 Tiffany Rocz is a jazz and conditioning instructor at AMB School.
 She previously served as a lead choreographer / instructor for the competition team at Motion41 Dance.

 An award-winning choreographer at the regional and national level, Tiffany started teaching and choreographing competition routines at the young age of 13.
 Tiffany is technically trained in ballet, tap, jazz, contemporary, musical theater, hip hop, and pom.
 She has studied under world-renowned choreographers and dance instructors in a variety of styles.

 With over 12 years experience as a teacher and choreographer, Tiffany works with dancers of all ages as an instructor, motivator and mentor.
 Tiffany continues her own dance education by regularly taking classes at The Edge Performing Arts Center in Los Angeles California, and Broadway Dance Center in New York City.
 Her exposure to multiple styles, techniques, and dance environments has helped her become a well-rounded professional in the dance industry.

-Halle danced professionally with Motion X Dance D.C., taught at dance schools in the Winchester/Alexandria/Washington D.C. area, staged musicals for Powhatan School and Winchester Little Theater, and served as guest choreographer at Louisville Ballet School’s summer intensive.
+Halle danced with Motion X Dance D.C., taught at dance schools in the Winchester/Alexandria/Washington D.C. area, staged musicals for Powhatan School and Winchester Little Theater, and served as guest choreographer at Louisville Ballet School’s summer intensive.

 Katerina began dancing at her grandmother’s studio in New York at age three.
 She continued her training in Vero Beach, FL in both RAD and Vaganova methods.